 |---|---|---|---|

-| 1 | Submit the application form on this page or contact us on WhatsApp | Day 1 | You |
+| 1 | Submit the application form on this page or contact us on WhatsApp or by email | Day 1 | You |

 | 2 | Free consultation call.
-We review your goals and recommend the right program | Within 48 hours | Admissions team |
+We review your goals and recommend the right program | Within 24 hours | Admissions team |

 | 3 | Enrollment agreement and I-20 form issued by the school | Week 1 to 2 | You and Pelican |

-| 4 | F-1 visa interview at the U.S. Embassy in Tokyo or U.S. Consulate in Osaka, Naha, Sapporo, or Fukuoka | Week 3 to 6 | You and U.S. Embassy |
+| 4 | F-1 visa interview at the U.S. Embassy or Consulate (Tokyo, Osaka, Naha, Sapporo, or Fukuoka) | Week 3 to 6 | You and U.S. Embassy |

 | 5 | Visa approval, tuition payment, flight booking to Miami | Week 6 to 8 | You |

-| 6 | Arrive in Miami, housing setup, first ground school class | Week 8 to 10 | You and Pelican |
+| 6 | Arrive in Pembroke Pines, housing setup, first ground school class | Week 8 to 10 | You and Pelican |

 Miami has an active Japanese community with Japanese grocery stores, restaurants, and cultural events.
 Current Japanese students at Pelican often help newcomers settle in during the first weeks.

-South Florida has warm subtropical weather year-round, with average temperatures of 20 to 32 C. Afternoon thunderstorms in summer are short and rarely disrupt training.
+South Florida has warm subtropical weather year-round, with average temperatures of 20 to 32°C. Afternoon thunderstorms in summer are short and rarely disrupt training.

 Budget around 1,800 to 2,500 USD per month including housing, food, transport, and phone.
-Many Japanese students reduce costs by sharing an apartment with another student from the program.
+Many students reduce costs by sharing an apartment with another student from the program.

 Welcome to Pelican Flight Training, one of Florida's leading FAA Part 141 academies, trusted by students from across the globe.
 Our structured training pathway takes you step by step, from your first private pilot certificate all the way to ATP and airline readiness.